 All VSS and VDD pins must be connected.
 Even if one of these pins is not connected, programming may fail.

-Since NSDSP is a Low-Voltage Programmer (LVP), it can only program PIC devices if MCLRE configuration bit is enabled.
+Low-Voltage Programming (LVP) can only be used for these PIC devices if the MCLRE configuration bit is enabled.
 Fresh (unprogrammed) devices have MCLRE bit set and therefore they can be programmed.
 It is impossible to disable MCLRE bit during LVP programming, but if the device has been previously programmed with HVP programmer, the MCLRE bit may have been disabled.

 When brown-out is enabled with BOREN configuration bit, LVP is only possible when the VDD voltage is above the brown-out threshold.